Observations from SU’s ACCT loss to UNC: Strong Spallina, incomplete game

 A lot of things went wrong when SU fell to North Carolina last month, but its defense’s lax coverage didn’t help.
 Leaving UNC attack Dominic Pietramala, arguably the best shooter in the sport, open for step-downs is a recipe for disaster.
 Pietramala gave the Orange a hearty helping of five goals in that game.

 Yet, on Friday, Syracuse’s defense was firing on all pistons.
 The marking was tight.
 The slides and movement, quick and effective.
 The checks were gritty and the ground ball pickup game was clean and relentless.
-On the defensive end, the Orange seemed to be embodying the local NBA team Charlotte Hornets, buzzing around with abandon and organization.
+Defensively, the Orange seemed to be embodying the local NBA team Charlotte Hornets, buzzing around with abandon and organization.

-A 1-1 score after one quarter, where each team had seven turnovers and SU forced three shot clock violations and killed a man-up penalty, was impressive.
+A 1-1 score after one quarter, where each team had at least seven turnovers, and SU forcing three shot clock violations and killing a man-up penalty, was impressive.

-Like the faceoffs, SU couldn’t keep up the level of play in the second half.
+Like the faceoffs, SU couldn’t stick to that level in the second half.
 UNC scored three unanswered points in the first five minutes to take the lead.
-The one-two punch of Owen Duffy and Dominic Pietramala applied the last two.
+The one-two punch of Owen Duffy and Pietramala applied the last two.

 SU’s defense had arguably its best showing all season, but it couldn’t maintain its vice-tight level for the full 60.
 Just look at allowing five fourth-quarter goals.
 It’s a story within the bigger story: Syracuse can’t put together a full game.